'Seaview celebration caps fairytale year for history-making NI'

 While Monday night was a celebration of everything that has been achieved by this remarkable team, there is tremendous belief that this journey is far from over.

-As Magill said, the hard work is only getting started and momentum is rapidly building in the right direction ahead of another historic 12 months to come.
+As Magill said, the hard work is only getting started and momentum is taking the team in the right direction before another historic 12 months to come.